coalpower/node-red-contrib-icmp-ping/README.md

   * Incoming `msg.payload` data will be outputted as `msg._payload` (as the new `msg.payload` will contain the result of the ping).
   * Incoming `msg.topic` data will be outputted as `msg._topic` (as the new `msg.topic` will contain the the host).

-## Changes over node-red-contrib-advanced-ping
-Ability to set ping options (timeout and number of requests).
-The defaults are:
-* 5 seconds timeout
-* 1 ping request

 ## Changes over node-red-configurable-ping
 Provide statistics of the ping sent.
 The stats are: